 - 1/4 cup dried unsweetened cherries chopped in half.

-2. Melt chocolate in a double boiler or very carefully in saucepan.
+2. Melt chocolate in a double boiler or very carefully in a saucepan.

 3. Oil with coconut oil, a small pan of approximately 8 inches square.**